SergioMEV/slurm-for-dummies/README.md

 $ sudo systemctl restart munge
 ```

-Now, we can test the munge connection to the control node, like so:
+Now, we can test the munge connection to the controller node, like so:
 ```
-$ munge -n | ssh <CONTROL_NODE> unmunge
+$ munge -n | ssh <CONTROLLER_NODE> unmunge
 ```
-Make sure to replace `<CONTROL_NODE>` with host alias of your control node.
-If this is successful, you should see the munge status of the control node.
-If you get an error, try restarting the munge service on the control node.
+Make sure to replace `<CONTROLLER_NODE>` with host alias of your controller node.
+If this is successful, you should see the munge status of the controller node.
+If you get an error, try restarting the munge service on the controller node.

 ## Setting up Slurm
-The process to install and set up Slurm is almost the same in the control node and the worker nodes.
+The process to install and set up Slurm is almost the same in the controller node and the worker nodes.
 The only significant difference is which service we have to start and enable.
 ### Control Node
-To install Slurm on your control node do the following.
+To install Slurm on your controller node do the following.
 First, install the required packages with:
 ```
 $ sudo apt install slurm-wlm
 ```